gbaman/quick-reaction-game/README-Scratch.md

 ## Step 1: Connect the Components

-Before using Python the program the game, you will need to connect the electronic components on a **breadboard** that has lots of holes in it allowing you to connect electrical bits together really easily.
+Before using ScratchGPIO the program the game, you will need to connect the electronic components on a **breadboard** that has lots of holes in it allowing you to connect electrical bits together really easily.
 To help know which pins to connect cables to it is recommended that you download and print a [Raspberry Leaf](https://github.com/simonmonk/wiki_images/raw/master/raspberry%20leaf%20r2.pdf) diagram and place it over the pinson your Raspberry Pi.

 **Activity Checklist:**